 Given the lack of necessary information due to the construction age of the Former Ash Basin, a full structural stability assessment meeting the requirements of 35 III.
 Adm.
 Code 845.450(a) could not be performed.
 Consequently, it is recommended that the Station continue with its plans to close the Former Ash Basin in accordance with the closure criteria promulgated by the Illinois CCR Rule.
+It is noted that MWG has submitted a construction permit application to the Illinois EPA to close the Former Ash Basin and plans to close the basin upon receipt of the closure construction permit.

-4.0 CERTIFICATION
+5.0 CERTIFICATION